 Click the Receipt number link on the right side of the listing entry.

 A page containing information about the order opens.

 If the item was purchased via Direct Checkout, click the Manage Order menu and choose Cancel Transaction.
 If a different payment method was used — PayPal, check, money order, or what have you — click the Cancel a Transaction link.

 The Cancel Transactions page appears.

 Click the Reason for Canceling Transaction drop-down list and choose the reason for the cancellation.

 Answer the questions that appear.

-The precise questions that appear depend on the reason you selected.
+The precise questions that appear depend on the reason you select in Step 5.

 If you want, type a message for the buyer in the Message to Buyer field.